rizac/sdaas/README.md

 ### As command line application

-Activate your virtual environment (see above), and then to use the program as command line application.
-You can compute scores from a given station(s), all stations from given network(s), a single waveform segment, either remotely (through FDSN we services) or locally stored on your computer.
-Please type `sdaas --help` for details
+After activating your virtual environment (see above) you can access the program as command line application by typing `sdaas`.
+The application can compute the score(s) of a single miniSEED file, a directory of miniSEED files, or a FDSN url ([dataselect or station](https://www.fdsn.org/webservices/) url). **Type `sdaas --help` for details**

 **Example** (compute scores from randomly selected segments of a givens station and channel):